Note: information on this page refers to Ceylon 1.2, not to the current release.

 }

-(Note that in this context, the in
+(Note that in this context, the in keyword isn't the operator we just met

-above, it's just part of the syntax of the for
+above, it's just part of the syntax of the for loop.)

 If, for any reason, we need an index for each element produced by a stream,

-we can use a special variation of the for
+we can use a special variation of the for loop that is designed for

-iterating streams of Entry
+iterating streams of Entrys:

 for (i -> word in moreWords.indexed) {